vizui/designpatterns/docs/content/patterns/components/tables.md

 - Showing and hiding columns
 - Reordering columns
 - Row selection
-- Performing actions on row
+- Performing actions on a row
 - Grouping by attributes
 - Expanding rows